-A \$10.00 key deposit is required and will be forfeited if the key is not returned by the end of the month following the last rented month.
+A \$10.00 key deposit is required and will be forfeited if the key is not returned and the deposit is not picked up in the Cashier's Office by the end of the month following the last rented month.
 A replacement key costs \$15.00 payable when key is ordered.